chromakode/blog/src/content/blog/astro-view-transitions.md

 I love how [page transitions can be declared with just a little CSS](https://developer.chrome.com/docs/web-platform/view-transitions/#custom-entry-and-exit-transitions).
 This is a really clever API.
 Tons of creative possibilities here.

+## This could significantly change the way we design web pages

+Without the customary flash to indicate that a page transition has taken place, web designs will need to find new ways to indicate to users that they've moved.
+Native apps tend to use persistent navigation affordances like tabs and sidebars to address this.
+I suspect we'll see more content-heavy site designs incorporate visual cues for where you are in the hierarchy (listings vs. articles).

-View transitions will change the way I think about designing page layouts.
+View transitions are already changing the way I think about designing page layouts.
 For example, on my site, the color bars at the top have `position: sticky` so that they shrink out of the way when you scroll.
 This is also a cue that you're at the top of the page.
 With a crossfade transition, though, it's not always visually clear that you've warped to the start of a different scrollable space.

 ## Chrome is leading with great DX